loopbackio/loopback.io/pages/en/lb2/Installing-the-Oracle-connector.md

 Where <user> is the user name and <app-name> is the app name.

-{% include warning.html content="

-libaio requirement for Linux
+### Linux

-On Linux systems, the libaio library is required.
+On Linux systems, the `libaio` library is required.
 If it is not present, you must install it as follows:

 * On Ubuntu/Debian:
   ```shell